manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Creating_a_distributed_index.md

 #### Children

-Either way the key component of a distributed index is a list of children (the indexes it points to).
+Either way the key component of a distributed table is a list of children (the tables it points to).

-* Lines, starting with `local =` enumerate local indexes, served in the same server.
-Several local indexes may be written as several `local =` lines, or combined into one list, separated by commas.
+* Lines, starting with `local =` enumerate local tables, served in the same server.
+Several local tables may be written as several `local =` lines, or combined into one list, separated by commas.
-* Lines, starting with `agent =` enumerate remote indexes, served anywhere.
+* Lines, starting with `agent =` enumerate remote tables, served anywhere.
 Each line represents one agent, or endpoint.

 Each agent can include several external locations and options specifying how to work with them.

-Note, that for remotes the server knows nothing about the type of the index, and it may cause errors, if, say, you issue `CALL PQ` to remote 'foo' which is not a percolate index.
+Note that for remotes the server knows nothing about the type of the table, and it may cause errors, if, say, you issue `CALL PQ` to remote 'foo' which is not a percolate table.